unic/sledge/docs/src/main/markdown/sledge-architecture.md

 Technical Constraints
 ---------------------
 - Use Apache Sling as base framework
-- Use OSGi-based approach, no system-approach (Docker, etc.)
+- Use OSGi-based approach, no system-approach (Docker, etc.).
+This gives us a more flexibility regarding to the implementation with the customer.

 System Scope and Context